Model and Designation for Experiential Learning

 • A course or co-curricular opportunity that engages students in a clearly defined experiential learning activity and integrating the components of learning outcomes, hands-on experience, and guided reflection as well as at least one from either integrative project, peer collaboration, or professional mentorship.

-EL Foundational Components & Features
+EL Components & Features

-The key components and features of experiential learning have been adapated from Kuh, O'Donnell, & Reed (2013) and (Moffett (2023).
+The components and features of experiential learning have been adapated from Kuh, O'Donnell, & Reed (2013) and (Moffett (2023).

 • Guided reflection for students to critically reflect as a reasoning process to make meaning of an experience and discover relevance of learning, which works best when it is continuous as a part of structured exercises and prompts that contextualize, challenge, clarify, connect, review, and self-evaluate.